adikoul04/Urban_Heat_Island_Predictor/README.md

 4. Commit your changes to the repository

 ### Current Dependencies
   - pandas
   - matplotlib
   - numpy
   - geopandas
+  - scipy
+  - seaborn
+  - openpyxl
+  - datetime
   - folium
-- IPython
+  - ipython
-- Scipy
+  - branca

 ### Note
 The `.conda` folder is specific to your local setup and should not be committed to the repository.